|Account Type||Account Level|

 - Last Name Attribute.
 LastName

-- Logout Page: Select this option and enter a URL if you'd like to point all users to the URL after logging out of Sumo Logic.
-For more information, see Set Up Optional SAML Features
+- Logout Page.
+Select this option and enter a URL if you'd like to point all users to the URL after logging out of Sumo Logic.
+For more information, see Set Up SAML for Single Sign-On.

 - To view the details of your configuration, select it the Configuration List.
-The right side of the page displays the following information.
-You'll need to provide one of these URLs when you configure settings for your IdP.
+The right side of the page displays the Assertion Consumer and Entity ID.
+You'll need to provide these when you complete the Google SAML configuration.

 Complete the Google SAML App Configuration

 - Go back to the Google Auth Configuration – Service Provider Details dialog, and enter the following information: